 In their discretion, the proxy holders are authorized to vote upon any other matters as may properly come before the meeting.

 (Items to be voted appear on reverse side)

+C Non-Voting Items

+Change of Address - Please print new address below.
 Comments - Please print your comments below.

++